shapesecurity/shift-reducer-js/README.md

 ## Contributing

 * Open a Github issue with a description of your desired change.
 If one exists already, leave a message stating that you are working on it with the date you expect it to be complete.
-* Fork and clone the forked repo.
+* Fork this repo, and clone the forked repo.
 * Install dependencies with `npm install`.
 * Build and test in your environment with `npm run build && npm test`.
 * Create a feature branch.
 Make your changes.
 Add tests.